-The short version: Office 2016 is the newest version of the Office productivity suite (Word, Excel, PowerPoint, etc), typically accessed via the desktop.
+The short version: Office 2016 is a version of the Office productivity suite (Word, Excel, PowerPoint, etc), typically accessed via the desktop.
 Office 365 is a cloud-based subscription to a suite of programs including Office 2016.
 This means you have a few options for purchasing Office 2016: a stand-alone product or as part of an Office 365 subscription.

 Stand Alone Office 2016